jbranchaud/blog/_posts/2013-05-03-Limited-Commit-SHA-Auto-Linking-on-github.md

 ---
 layout: post
-title: Limited Commit SHA Auto-Linking on github
+title: Limited Commit SHA Auto-Linking on GitHub
-summary: The commit SHA auto-linking within github's issues is fancy but limited.
+summary: The commit SHA auto-linking within GitHub's issues is fancy but limited.
 status: publish
 hn-discussion:
 ---

-Sometimes I want to quickly look up a commit for a particular project via [github](https://github.com/)'s website.
+Sometimes I want to quickly look up a commit for a particular project via [GitHub](https://github.com/)'s website.
 You'd think there would be a search bar for it, but nothing like this is provided.
 The next best thing is to add `/commit/<sha>` to the end of the repository's URL.
 This is no fun though.

-I then had the idea of taking advantage of the [commit SHA auto-linking](https://help.github.com/articles/github-flavored-markdown#references) that github provides within the repository issue tracking.
+I then had the idea of taking advantage of the [commit SHA auto-linking](https://help.github.com/articles/github-flavored-markdown#references) that GitHub provides within the repository issue tracking.

 The list of commits for a repository can be enumerated with a log command.